Mideky-hub/adapt-architecture-principle/README.md

 ### 3\. `A` - Abstraction with Purpose

-> **Abstraction is a tool to be used with caution, justified by a clear and present need, not a hypothetical future.**
+> **Abstractions must be justified by empirical evidence of complexity reduction, not speculative future requirements.**

 Abstractions are powerful but can lead to unnecessary complexity and performance hazards if used indiscriminately.
 We resist creating abstractions (interfaces, base classes) prematurely based on what we *might* need tomorrow (**YAGNI** - You Ain't Gonna Need It).